atomantic/kegiot/README.md

 * enable any place in the code where you find `authLib` (replace with auth solution)

 ## Slack notifications
-You will need to supply your own slack hook URL in the configs before the slack notification will work
+You will need to supply your own slack hook URL as an env `SLACKHOOK` if you want the watchdog to notify temperature and keg volume limits as well as broadcast the location of the admin UI.

 ## Beagle Bone Black